kay-adamof/kay-adamof/README.md

 ### Hi there 👋

-I'm kay-adamof.
-Welcome to my Github home😸.
+I'm kay-Adamof.
+Welcome to my GitHub home😸.
+I'm a full-stack-oriented developer who is self-taught.

 I love ...